 Imagine this scenario: a software company operates a public facing Knowledge Base administered by a Marketing Coordinator.
 The Product Manager informs the team that a product update requiring new content for the KB is coming; the software now offers in-app purchases.
-Obviously it’s important that the user base has resources to learn how to use this new feature, and so a tutorial must be created.
+Obviously, it’s important that the user base has resources to learn how to use this new feature, and so a tutorial must be created.

 First of all, the Product Manager has to take the time to document the new process, painstakingly taking screenshots and writing descriptions for each step of the in-app purchase.
-This tutorial content is shared with the Technical Writer, who makes their additions and edits in the draft page.
+This tutorial content is shared with the Technical Writer, who makes their additions and edits on the draft page.
 Once the new tutorial is approved the Marketing Coordinator has to copy and paste all the text and images into the public-facing KB space.
-Finally, the content is available for the public, but only after an extremely time consuming and error-fraught process.
+Finally, the content is available to the public, but only after an extremely time consuming and error-fraught process.

 There is a Better Way

 Using Stepshot for Confluence and Comala Publishing, it’s quick and easy to manage the update process of an existing Knowledge Base.
 StepShot for Confluence is a software documentation tool for creating IT documents describing software-based procedures.
 As a Confluence add-on, the software enables users to create documentation almost within the knowledge base platform and after publish it back to Confluence.
 Meanwhile, Comala Publishing allows you to sync two separate Confluence spaces – one for your draft content, and one public space for your published content.
 By separating your draft and published spaces, it’s simple to collaborate on content for KB articles internally before they are shared with the public.